-Possibly the best known coaster in South Korea for the average enthusiast is a ride called Atlantis Adventure.
+The best known coaster in South Korea for the average enthusiast is a ride called Atlantis Adventure.
 It is notable as the first and to date only installation of an Intamin Aqua Trax ride, which as its name suggests is a coaster that partially runs on water.
-While it might be reasonable in general to assume that a ride of this nature would not have a problem with precipitation, this installation is a known exception.
+While it might be reasonable in general to assume that a ride of this nature would not have a problem with precipitation, this installation is an exception.
 As such, weather.com's grim prediction of a one hundred percent chance of rain was not the ideal start to the morning.
 Sure enough, we arrived at the park to be greeted by a sign advising that all outdoor attractions would not be operating today.
-Robb immediately arranged for the group to meet up a little earlier than planned so we could hit the road if everyone had had their fill of the place.
-As it turned out there was so much to do that we ended up staying for the full time window anyway.
+Our tour leader immediately arranged for the group to meet up a little earlier than planned so we could hit the road if everyone had had their fill of the place, but as it turned out there was so much to do that we ended up staying for the full time window regardless.

 On previous trips to Asia my travels have brought me to unique amusement attractions that leave the rider wondering what controlled substance the ride designer was partaking of.
 It wasn't altogether surprising to find one such ride here, in the Comet Express powered coaster.
 The scenery can best be summarised as Space Mountain, or rather it can't; there's much more of it than the Disney rides.
 Think of it as a multipurpose planetarium and you have the basic idea.
 The train consists of thirteen free spinning two seater cars.
 Once the ride gets up to full speed the resulting forces are very powerful, with riders pinned into the back (and sometimes the side) of their seats.
 It was impossible to resist riding a second time even though I felt distinctly dizzy after round one.